 • Recruitment usually starts the first week of classes every semester.
 Be on the look out for IFC recruitment events and stay tuned to our campus groups and Instagram for updates

-• During the fall semester, the Tiger activities fair is a great way to meet the chapters; walk around all the organizations and meet the members!
+• During the Fall semester, the Tiger Activities Fair is a great way to meet the chapters; walk around all the organizations and meet the members!

 • After rush ends, organizations will give bids to potential new members who meet their standards and values.
 Don't be discouraged if you do not get a bid from a chapter you rushed.
 Every chapter is different and not every organization will be the right fit for you.

 • Many organizations will have invite only events at the end of rush that can include interviews, formal dinners, and more.

 • Sign your bid and begin the pledge process!
 This is the educational period (usually 5 to 8 weeks) where you learn about the chapter and it's history before you are initiated.

 The connections gained through your organization, both within your university and at the national level, can have serious long-term benefits.

 Some chapters raise thousands of dollars every year for their charity of choice while instilling a lasting appreciation for the value of philanthropy and community service among members.

 Fraternity and sorority membership helps young men and women cultivate leadership skills, gain a sense of social identity, and learn to play well with others.